samaaron/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 # Creating an App

-Right now that we've got all of that installed, time to create some test Merb application.
+Right now that we've got all of that installed, time to create a test Merb application.
 Merb follows the same naming convention for projects that rails does, so 'my\_test\_app' and 'Test2' for example are valid names but 'T 3' is not, as they need to be valid SQL table names.

-I like to keep my projects in different directories, so I have a different folder for my Merb apps and Rails apps (but it's up to you).
-So at the command line type:
+It is nice to separate your Merb apps from your Rails apps (but it's up to you); at the command line type:

     mkdir merb
     cd merb